Adverse Event and Product Complaint Reporting

 - Description of the AE, other safety finding or product complaint.

-You should still report AE, other safety findings and product complaints even if you do not have all the required information.
 Please report as much relevant information as possible.
+You should still report even if you do not have all the required information.

-It does not matter whether the reportable event is thought to be caused or not thought to be caused by taking an Amgen product – all AEs, other safety findings and product complaints must be reported.
-Report a reportable event even though it is listed in the approved company prescribing information as a possible side effect.
+It does not matter whether the Reportable Event is thought to be caused or not thought to be caused by taking an Amgen product – all AEs, OSFs and PCs must be reported.
+Report it, even if it is listed in the approved company prescribing information as a possible side effect.
 When in doubt, report it.

 How to Report

-All information that pertains to an AE, other safety finding or product complaint must be directed to Amgen for review and analysis as appropriate.
-Report adverse events, other safety findings, and product complaints related to any Amgen product to Amgen by calling:
+All information that pertains to a Reportable Event must be directed to Amgen for review and analysis as appropriate.
+Report Reportable Events related to any Amgen product to Amgen by calling: